-Except for funds received from the collection of permitted copayments and third-party liabilities, the only source of payment to DES/DDD for the services provided hereunder is the Arizona Health Care Cost Containment System Fund, as described in ARS §36-2913.
+Except for funds received from the collection of permitted copayments and third-party liabilities, the only source of payment to DES/DDD for the services provided hereunder is the Arizona Long Term Care System Fund, as described in ARS §36-2913.
 An error discovered by the State, with or without an audit, in the amount of fees paid to DES/DDD will be subject to adjustment or repayment by DES/DDD making a corresponding decrease in a current payment or by making an additional payment to DES/DDD.
+When a DES/DDD identifies an overpayment, AHCCCSA must be notified and reimbursed within 30 days of identification.